How To Make A Longboard Electric

 It’s important to consider your personal preferences and riding style when selecting a skateboard or longboard.
 While a longboard is recommended, you can choose a different type that suits your needs.
 Remember to ensure it offers enough space to accommodate the electrical components you’ll be adding.
 With the right skateboard or longboard as your starting point, you’ll be well on your way to creating your own electric longboard.

-See also How to Loosen Longboard Trucks?
+See also How To Ghost Ride Longboard

 2. Selecting Motors & ESC